sheepeeh/NAL_MODS/readme.md

 * subject > name
 * subject > title

 The command line usage also needs to be refined.
-At the moment, directories and such need to be hardcoded in the relevant line of /lib/nal_mods/config.rb.
+At the moment, directories and such need to be hardcoded in the relevant line of `/lib/nal_mods/config.rb`.
 Soon, this will be possible with command line arguments.
 Similarly, there's no error handling built in yet.

 # Usage

-Set the values in `/lib/nal_mods/config.rb` according to the comments within the file.
-(Specify your source directory, etc.)
+After cloning this repository, edit the values in `/lib/nal_mods/config.rb` to specify your source directories and other options.
+No external libraries or gems are necessary.

-`mods_to_csv` convert a directory of MODS files to CSV
+From the `NAL_MODS` directory, use `ruby bin/mods_to_csv.rb` to convert a directory of MODS files to CSV
-* Expects XML to be well-formed
+* This script expects XML to be well-formed

-`csv_to_mods` convert a CSV to MODS files
+From the `NAL_MODS` directory, use `ruby bin/csv_to_mods.rb` to convert a CSV to MODS files
-* This expects a pipe-delimited CSV file
+* This script expects a pipe-delimited CSV file
 * The default output directory is __CurrentDir/normalized__
 * By default, output files are named __OriginalFilename_normed.xml__
 * The most common cause of failure is a stray un-merged cell (if you've split cells in Open Refine for normalization, they must be re-joined before export)